-This rather trivial example makes it clear that being permitted to use more than one line (in addition to the two conditioned lines) will reduce the excess principally by rounding off the corners at start and finish of the journey.
-Thus it is clear (as is indeed apparent from the computations in \citealp[Theorem 3]{AldousKendall-2007}) that the logarithmic excess in the full construction is a cost which arises entirely from the business of getting onto and off an efficient route between source and destination.
+This rather trivial example makes it clear that being permitted to use more than one line (in addition to the two conditioned lines) will reduce the excess principally by rounding off the corners at the start and finish of the journey.
+Thus, it is clear [as is indeed apparent from details of the computations in \citet{AldousKendall-2007}, Theorem 3] that the logarithmic excess in the full construction is a cost which arises entirely from the business of getting on and off an efficient route between source and destination.